 A difficult genus of variable plants.
-Occasional specimens with peduncled spathes occur in species in which spathes are usually sessile; similarly, sessile spathes may occur in usually peduncled species.
-One should always collect a fair sample of a population and be sure to include mature fruit.
+Inflorescences have an outer spathe-like or sometimes leaf-like bract, concealing either 2 (In Sisyrinchium albidum) or 1 inner spathes.
+Some species have the spathes (and bracts) sessile and solitary on the stem.
+In others, the spathes are on a peduncle and usually 2 or more per stem; the stem thus appearing branched.
+Unfortunately, rare stems with peduncled spathes may occur in species in which spathes are usually sessile; similarly, sessile spathes may rarely occur in usually peduncled species.
+One should always collect a fair sample of a population and be sure to include mature fruit, if possible.
 The flowers of our species range from violet to blue or white.

 1. Spathes on peduncles arising from a leaf-like bract, usually more than one, the upper portion of the stem thus appearing branched.